go to link Anxiety rears its ugly head in the form of a panic attack. Learn some useful tips on how to distract yourself out of it.

 Okay, how can you use a distraction to help panic attacks?

-go to site Accept you’re about to/are having a panic attack
+go to link Accept you’re about to/are having a panic attack

 Panic attacks bring up a whole range of emotions.
 Most of the time we try and fight the panic attack which can actually make things worse.